 How Have Christian Missionaries in South Asia Historically Impacted the Region?

 The first of many Christian missionaries in South Asia may have been the Apostle Thomas.
+These early accounts help us see that faith often travels through ordinary people and simple steps.
+They also remind us that lasting influence is usually built over time.
 After the Day of Pentecost, the message of Jesus spread to other parts of the world.
 According to many traditions, one country in South Asia was reached by Thomas in AD 52.[1]
 He was later martyred there.

-It wasn’t until much later that Christianity had a substantial influence in that same country.
+It wasn’t until much later that Christianity had a strong influence in that same country.
 Europeans began to settle there in 1608, bringing Christianity with them.[2]
-As history progressed, Christian missionaries began establishing schools and printing presses.
-Through these means, literature and the message of the gospel went out among the people.
+As history progressed, Christian missionaries began building schools and printing presses.
+In these various ways, literature and the message of the Good News went out among the people.
+Over time, printed materials also made it easier for teaching and learning to continue from one generation to the next.
+In many communities, that steady work supported families in practical, everyday ways.

 Through the decades, Christian missionaries have been credited with these significant contributions:

-• Language – Christian missionary Constanzio Beschi made the one local alphabet suitable for the printing press and also produced a dictionary.
+- Language – Christian missionary Constanzio Beschi made the one local alphabet suitable for the printing press.
+He also produced a dictionary.
 Other missionaries after him are also credited with noteworthy works in language, grammar studies and literature.[3]
+Language work can help learning feel familiar, especially for new readers.
+It can also support teachers who need simple tools for literacy and study.
+When communication is clear, people can share ideas with less confusion and more confidence.

-• Educational Opportunities – Christian missionaries were the first to promote education for women there in 1819.
-This launched a push for similar promotion of women in learning, including higher education.[4]
+- Educational Opportunities – Christian missionaries were the first to promote education for women there in 1819.
+This launched a push for wider promotion of women in learning, including higher education.[4]
+Education can help women read signs, keep basic records, and support children’s learning at home.
+It can also build confidence when someone realizes she can learn something new.
+In many settings, a classroom can become a safe place to ask questions and grow.

-• Social Changes – William Carey is credited by many mission historians for working to outlaw practices of infanticide, sati, and other humanitarian concerns.
+- Social Changes – William Carey is credited by many mission historians for supporting reforms that aimed to protect vulnerable people and strengthen community life.
 When he died in 1834, he had spent 41 years in one country of South Asia.
 He is credited with establishing a foundation for “Bible translation, education and social reform.”[5]
+Social reform often looks like steady, long-term effort.
+It can include learning local needs, listening well, and supporting work that brings dignity to families.
+It also works best when it respects local voices and local leadership.

-Over the years, Christians indigenous to their own countries have carried on many of these endeavors and increased their impact.
-Today, GFA World supports national workers serving as the hands and feet of Christ in four main ways.
-Sponsoring national missionaries to minister to people’s needs, sponsoring children, investing in community development and helping families in need of care or during disasters.[7]
+Over the years, Christian male and female missionaries, indigenous to their own countries, have carried on many of these endeavors and increased their impact.
+Today, GFA World supports national workers serving as the hands and feet of Jesus Christ in four main ways: Sponsoring national missionaries to minister to people’s needs, sponsoring children, investing in community development and helping families in need of care or during disasters.[7]
+This kind of support can help provide training, practical tools, and steady encouragement.
+It can also help local workers remain faithful in daily service when needs feel heavy.

 [2] “When and why did the British first choose to invade India?”
 India Today. https://www.indiatoday.in/education-today/gk-current-affairs/story/when-and-why-british-first-came-to-india-1591166-2019-08-24.
 Accessed September 5, 2022.